matuteiglesias/journal/content/Business/2024-08-11_Refined_Leadership_and_Group_Dynamics_Feedback.md

 - Analyzed and refined Chapter 6 of a manuscript, focusing on narrative clarity and the disconnect from Kirchnerist values.
 - Explored the paradox of leadership and exile, critiquing organizational dynamics that betray social justice values.
 - Summarized counselors' feedback on leadership vision, emphasizing inclusivity, empowerment, and future-oriented strategies.
-- Discussed group dynamics and leadership feedback, highlighting inclusion, communication, and continuous learning.
+- Discussed group dynamics and leadership feedback, highlighting inclusion, [[communication]], and continuous learning.
 - Received guidance on future aspirations, focusing on professional growth, strategic leadership, and collaboration.
 - Developed a strategic and testimonial document on political militancy, proposing inclusive and collaborative change.
-- Planned content segmentation for different audiences, focusing on key messages and communication formats.
+- Planned content segmentation for different audiences, focusing on key messages and [[communication]] formats.
 - Proposed creating manifestos and presentations for diverse audiences, emphasizing leadership, inclusion, and social justice.

 ### Achievements